Day 1: Depart U.S. for Yerevan, Armenia

 Day 15: Borjomi/Uplistsikhe/Tbilisi Returning to Tbilisi today, we stop in the 7th-century cave town of Uplistsikhe then continue on to Chateau Mukhrani, with gardens designed by a Versailles gardener and where our lunch is accompanied by fine Georgian wine from the chateau’s wine cellar.
 Then we return to Tbilisi, where tonight we celebrate our Caucasus adventure with a farewell dinner at a local restaurant.
 B,L,D

 Day 16: Tbilisi/Depart for U.S. With our rooms reserved for late checkout, today is free to enjoy Tbilisi as we wish.
 This evening we transfer to the airport for our return flight to the U.S. B

 Day 17: Arrive U.S. We arrive in the U.S. and connect with our flights home.

-Please note: While the elevations on this tour are not severe, the relatively high altitude reached at Jvari Pass on Day 10 (approximately 7,858 feet) and at the hotel in Stepantsminda on Days 10-11 (approximately 5,577 feet) could pose problems for guests with certain health conditions.
+Please note: This trip involves considerable walking on uneven terrain in a natural environment.
+You should be in good physical condition to enjoy the tour to the fullest.
+While the elevations on this tour are not severe, the relatively high altitude reached at Jvari Pass on Day 10 (approximately 7,858 feet) and at the hotel in Stepantsminda on Days 10-11 (approximately 5,577 feet) could pose problems for guests with certain health conditions.
 You should consult with your personal physician if you have concerns.

 B = Breakfast included L = Lunch included D = Dinner included